-On 4 June 08 (Wednesday), the Malaysian Prime Minister announced the increase in petrol price up to 41%.
-The announcement brought upon many protests from all quarters.
+When the increase in petrol price was announced, it brought upon many protests from all quarters.
 I remembered on the Wednesday night itself, the petrol station near my home was beginning to get congested as I was driving out.
 As I pass by the petrol station again near midnite on my way back home, there was a long queue of cars.
 This happens each time there is a petrol hike.

 Unfortunately for me, my petrol tank was running empty but I have no desire to queue with others.
 So, I filled up my petrol after the price increase.
 I told myself silently that I will cut down my expenses in other areas or drive less.

 On Sunday, I went out with my long time friend and we were having our favourite thosai masala at an Indian restaurant in Brickfields.
 We took time to catch up on our lives as well as discuss on current issues.
 Of course, the issue of the petrol increase came up and how it carries the snowball effect, ie prices of everything from rice (already recently the price of rice almost doubled), flour, food, groceries, gas and soon, probably water, electricity will be going up.

 Unfortunately, the below average income earners (especially those with lots of school going kids) will be badly hit.
 Once, my mom took a taxi and was chatting with the taxi driver.
 The driver was so angry with the government for increasing the petrol price- as the result, he could hardly make ends meet.
 And he has 6 school going children to feed but he is making less than RM50 per day.
 How is he to survive?

 Many young people who start to work are already heavily in debt.
 Most of debts are from credit cards whereby it’s easy to withdraw cash from the credit card (no collateral required) but bears the highest interest rates (18% per annum).
 For every RM1 they are earning, they are spending RM1.50 or RM2.
 Some are even spending more.